terrestris/shogun/README.md

 #### Local install

-Install a new version of shogun to your local maven repository with
+Install a new version of SHOGun to your local maven repository with

   ```bash
   mvn clean install